KevinSpigel/ecommerceBackEnd/README.md

 run `npm start` on a terminal located in project's root directory to start the project.

-run `npm run start:dev` on a terminal located in project's root directory to start project on `development` mode.
+run `npm run dev` on a terminal located in project's root directory to start project on `development` mode.

 ## Testing